Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 6 min read
+Scarring clinical guidance image Scarring 8 min read

-Our clinicians prepared this Rashes overview for ongoing management, with a strong focus on first-line and step-up treatment options and realistic next steps.
+Our clinicians prepared this Scarring overview for ongoing management, with a strong focus on core symptoms, likely causes, and diagnosis pathways and realistic next steps.

 This version supports recurring reviews and long-term control strategies.